GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 data and makes it available to governments and industry for easy use.
 DEA is the Australian implementation of the [Open Data Cube](#odc).

-For more information, see [the DEA website](https://www.dea.ga.gov.au/).
+For more information, see the [Digital Earth Australia website](https://www.dea.ga.gov.au/).

 {#dea-nb}
 ## DEA Notebooks